Herbert D. Spivack

-Herbert Daniel Spivack (1917-2004) was a career American diplomat who served in Iran, Burma, Cambodia, and Bangladesh.
+Herbert Daniel Spivack (1 October 1917 - 12 November 2004) was a career American diplomat who served in Iran, Burma, Cambodia, and Bangladesh.

 Early life

 Spivack was born in October 1917.
-He completed his B.A. and M.A. from New York University in 1937.
+He completed his BA and MA from New York University in 1937.
 He completed his graduate work at Columbia University and the Pennsylvania State College.
 He joined the Foreign Service in 1945.

 Career

 Spivack was the consular officer in Tehran, Iran from 1945 to 1947.
 From 1947 to 1949, he was the political officer at the United States Embassy in Rangoon, Burma.
 From 1950 to 1954, he was the economic affairs advisor in Paris, France.
 Spivack served as a deputy chief of mission from 1962 to 1965 in the United States Embassy in Cambodia.
 He was for a brief time as the Chargé d'Affaires of the United States Embassy in Cambodia.
 From 1965 to 1969, he was the economic consular of the United States Embassy in New Delhi, India.